 - photosynthesis collects energy by converting

-sunlight, water (H2O) and

-into glucose (C6H12O6)
+sunlight, water (H2O) and oxygen (O2) into glucose (C6H12O6)

 - respiration reverses the process by extracting

 energy from glucose by burning it with oxygen.
 Just as is animals, this chemical process takes place in cell

 both maintenance and growth.

 - tree canopies retain moisture to enable leaf temperatures to remain cooler than ambient air temperature (see the

 chart above showing the optimum average temperature for photosynthesis being 76 F or 24.4 C).
 Believe it or not,

 this canopy is actively moisturized by trees engaging in transpiration

 (when sufficient water is available).

 - when leaf temperatures get too hot, leaves close their stomata in order to conserve moisture.
 At this point,

 - respiration also continues at night when photosynthesis is not possible.

 - the amount of respiration (day or night) is proportional to the ambient temperature.

 - The highest amounts of respiration occur during the day

-- Warm nights mean more respiration (consumes more glucose and
+- Warm nights mean more respiration (consumes more glucose and oxygen).

-- Cool nights mean less respiration (consumes less glucose and
+- Cool nights mean less respiration (consumes less glucose and oxygen).

 - Cold-to-frozen nights mean no respiration (dormant)